-There are lots of good step-by-step guides on the internet (start here), but the gist is that since most native seeds need a period of cold stratification to germinate, sowing them outdoors (in their natural conditions) over the winter is your best bet.
-You can always direct-sow, but if you’re not sure where you want your plants to go yet, and you don’t want birds and squirrels to eat your seeds, you can use covered containers.
-And you don’t have to buy anything—you can use old milk cartons and clear take-out containers to essentially create mini-greenhouses to protect your seeds from critters and get them to germinate a bit early and in higher numbers.
-Of course, if you had a cold frame or similar structure, that would work just as well, but this is a super-easy alternative that only costs as much as a bag of organic potting soil.
+You could plant them straight into the ground (direct sowing), but if you’re not sure where you want your plants yet, and you don’t want birds and squirrels to eat the seeds, use covered containers that might otherwise end up in the trash.
+Old milk jugs and clear take-out containers essentially create mini-greenhouses to protect your seeds from critters and get them to germinate a bit early and in higher numbers.
+If you have a cold frame or similar structure, that would work just as well, but requires a little bit more work.
+(I’ll cover the cold frame option in a minute.)

 We were lucky to have collected a fair amount of seeds last summer and fall.
 Some were from our own garden, some were even from the garden at my office in Center City.
 But most of them came from the seed exchange that took place at the Native Plant Society of New Jersey’s conference in the fall.

 We had about a dozen packets of different species, all natives.
 Most were herbaceous, but we had a few different shrub species as well.